tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     a series of varieties which we refer to as Clebsch-Gordan varieties.
 We provide tools to work with these Clebsch-Gordan varieties, analyze their stable loci with respect to different stability parameters, and study the Kleinian An and Dn cases in detail.

-Hernandez, _Symmetries of Grothendieck rings in representation theory_: http://arxiv.org/abs/2501.03024

-    A broad overview on representation theory of Lie groups, Lie algebras, monoidal categories, Grothendieck rings, and categorification.

 Negut, _Category O for quantum loop algebras_: http://arxiv.org/abs/2501.00724